 Beyond genetics, other factors contribute to the development of AH.
 Gender is a factor, with women appearing to be more susceptible to alcohol-induced liver damage at lower levels of consumption compared to men.
 This difference may be attributed to variations in alcohol metabolism, body composition, and hormonal factors between genders.
 Ethnicity also seems to play a role, with certain ethnic groups potentially experiencing a higher risk of AH.
 For instance, individuals of Hispanic/Latino descent may be more susceptible to AH, even with lower levels of alcohol consumption, compared to other ethnicities.[2]

-Furthermore, the overall health of the liver before heavy drinking begins is crucial.
+Furthermore, the liver’s overall health before heavy drinking begins is crucial.
 Individuals with pre-existing liver conditions, such as fatty liver disease (hepatic steatosis) or hepatitis C, are significantly more vulnerable to developing AH.
 Fatty liver disease, often associated with obesity, metabolic disorders, autoimmune disease, pancreatitis, and diabetes, can progress to inflammation and fibrosis, making the liver more susceptible to alcohol-induced damage.
 Hepatitis C, a viral infection affecting the liver, can also lead to chronic inflammation and scarring, further increasing the risk of AH.
 Nutritional deficiencies can exacerbate alcohol’s effects on the liver, as can the co-abuse of other substances, such as certain medications or illicit drugs.
 These substances can put additional stress on the liver, compounding the damage caused by alcohol and potentially complicating a patient’s ability to benefit from stem cell therapy for liver failure.

 Alcoholic hepatitis presents a wide range of symptoms, often making it difficult to diagnose in its early stages.
 Some individuals may be completely asymptomatic, unaware of the damage being inflicted upon their liver.
-This silent progression makes regular medical checkups, and liver function tests essential for individuals with a history of heavy alcohol use.
+This silent progression makes regular medical checkups and liver function tests essential for individuals with a history of heavy alcohol use.
 When symptoms do appear, they can range from mild and general to severe and life-threatening, necessitating comprehensive treatments that might include cell therapy for liver disease.

 One of the most noticeable symptoms is jaundice, a yellowing of the skin and the whites of the eyes, which may also indicate the need for advanced treatments like cell therapy for liver disease.
 Jaundice occurs due to a buildup of bilirubin, a yellow pigment produced during the breakdown of red blood cells in the blood.
-Typically, the liver processes bilirubin, making it water-soluble and excreted in bile.
+Typically, the liver metabolizes bilirubin, making it water-soluble and excreting it in bile.
 However, a damaged liver with cirrhosis can’t perform this function effectively, leading to its accumulation in the blood and deposition in tissues, causing yellow discoloration.
 Fatigue is a common symptom, often described as a persistent lack of energy not relieved by rest.[3]

 Digestive symptoms are frequent, with nausea and vomiting being common complaints.
 These symptoms stem from the liver’s diminished capacity to process toxins and produce bile, leading to digestive issues such as IBD and Crohn’s disease.
 As AH progresses, individuals may experience abdominal pain, particularly in the upper right quadrant, where the liver is located.
 This pain can range from a dull ache to sharp, stabbing sensations.
 The pain often worsens with movement or deep breathing and can be exacerbated by the accumulation of fluid in the abdomen (ascites).
 Fluid retention, frequently manifesting as swelling in the legs, ankles, and abdomen (ascites), can also occur due to the liver’s inability to regulate fluid balance.
-The damaged liver can no longer effectively produce albumin, a protein essential for maintaining average fluid balance in the body, leading to fluid leakage into tissues.
+A damaged liver can no longer produce albumin, a protein essential for maintaining normal fluid balance in the body, leading to fluid leakage into tissues.

 The first and most vital step in treating alcoholic hepatitis is complete and permanent abstinence from alcohol.
 This means no amount of alcohol is considered safe.
 Continued alcohol consumption, even in small amounts, will worsen liver damage and significantly decrease the effectiveness of all treatments, including interventions like mesenchymal stem cells for alcoholic liver disease.
 Patients with AH need to eliminate alcohol from their lives to prevent further acute liver injury and improve their chances of recovery.